• Skip to primary navigation

 Pack with your pasta cheeses, meats, and vegetables to create this Ricotta Baked Ziti—then beam with pride as you serve it to your adoring (and salivating) family.

 You’re on the verge of a hefty Italian meal.
-Ground beef, bacon, oodles of veggies and cheeses, all set atop a bed of ziti pasta.
+Ground sausage, bacon, oodles of veggies and cheeses, all set atop a bed of ziti pasta.
 It’s not for the faint-hearted (or faint-wristed!).
-But what if I told you this all comes together in 20 minutes?
+But what if I told you this all comes together in just over an hour?
 It’s true.
 And every time I make this recipe, it gets even easier and easier, and I fall in love with it just that bit more.

 My family have also fallen in love with it.
 Some are all about that meat and go hunting for the bits of bacon scattered throughout.
 Others love the cheese and request a portion with slightly singed cheese on top.
 Still others are pasta fiends and, I swear, would eat it even if I added a bag of sand to my marinara sauce.